Cryptkeeper/lightorama-protocol/README.md

 For configurations for more than 16 channels, multiple commands are sent instead, each providing a portion of the full channel mask.
 Multiple lengths may be mixed together.

 #### Notes
 - Channel mask lengths can be mixed.
-For example, to control 40 channels, 2x 16 bit masks and 1x 8 bit mask may be sent.
+For example, 40 channels would be sent as 2x 16 bit masks and 1x 8 bit mask.
 - Controllers safely handle channel masks larger in length than the channel count, however they should be avoided to optimize bandwidth and processing speed.

 ### Channel Masking Example